 Time blocking is seriously the best habit I’ve ever adopted, in my business and in my life.

-Time blocking is just breaking down your day into different blocks of time.
+It just means breaking down your day into different blocks of time.
 Within these blocks, you focus on specific tasks.

 So my typical daily time block looks like this: